PowerGenome/PowerGenome/README.md

 pip install -e .
 ```

 5. Download [the PUDL database](https://doi.org/10.5281/zenodo.3653158), unzip it, and copy the `/pudl_data/sqlite/pudl.sqlite` to wherever you would like to store PowerGenome data on your computer.
 The zip file contains other data sets that aren't needed for PowerGenome and can be deleted.
-Note that as of December 2021 the most recent version of this database (Data Release v3.0.0) is compatible with `catalystcoop.pudl` version 0.5.* and will not work if an earlier version is included in your conda environment.
+Note that as of May 2023 the most recent version of this database (v2022.11.30) is compatible with `catalystcoop.pudl` version v2022.11.30 and may not work if an earlier software version is included in your conda environment.

 6. Download [additional PowerGenome data](https://drive.google.com/file/d/1LCB0uwnx6VHrmHQDPH2huLHU6fKXb7kG/view?usp=sharing) that includes NREL ATB cost data, transmission constraints between IPM regions, and hourly demand for each IPM region.
 Hourly demand is based on a 2012 weather year and was constructed either directly from FERC 714 data (`load_curves_ferc`) or from NREL EFS data (`load_curves_nrel_efs`) that also sources back to FERC 714.
 The NREL load curves, which separate hourly demand by sector and subsector, are now the default source for load curves in PowerGenome.
 See [the wiki](https://github.com/PowerGenome/PowerGenome/wiki/Settings-files#demand) for more information.
 These files will eventually be provided through a data repository with citation information.